What is Heatstroke? And How Can It Be

 - Keep your head covered.

-sure nearby medical services are available in case of emergency.
+- Make sure nearby medical services are available in case of emergency.

-Immediate Steps if Heatstroke Occurs:
+Immediate Actions if Heatstroke Happens:

 - Loosen tight clothing.